 - not to exploit vulnerabilities by, for example, downloading more data than is necessary to demonstrate the vulnerability, and use extra caution when it comes to personal data: do not access, delete or modify any third-party data;

 - not to share vulnerabilities with others until they are resolved and delete all confidential data obtained through vulnerabilities as soon as possible;

 - not to use attacks on physical security or third-party applications, social engineering, distributed denial-of-service or spam;

 - to provide sufficient information to reproduce the vulnerability so that we can resolve it quickly.
 Usually, an IP address or URL of the affected system and a description of the vulnerability are sufficient, but more may be required for more complex vulnerabilities.

-- to email your findings as soon as possible to email@example.com ; preferably encrypt your findings with our PGP key.
+- to email your findings as soon as possible by using the form from our partner Zerocopter.

-- to respond to your report within three days with our assessment and an expected date for a solution;
+- to respond to your report within five days with our assessment and an expected date for a solution;

 - to treat your report as confidential and we will not share your personal data with third parties without your consent unless this is necessary to comply with a legal obligation;